 Hide some luau-themed items around the party area.
-Give kids a list of the hidden items and send them on a scavenger hunt to find them.
+Give kids a list of the hidden items, and send them on a scavenger hunt to find them.

 Suggestions for luau scavenger hunt items:

 03 of 09

-Tiki Torch Ring Toss
+Outdoor Torch Ring Toss

 04 of 09

 05 of 09

 Sand Bucket Relay Race

-Divide guests into two teams.
-Give each team three skewers, a bowl and a spoon.
-Set the skewers and bowl aside on a table and have kids line up for a relay race.
+Separate guests into two teams.
+Give each team three skewers, a bowl, and a spoon.
+Set the skewers and bowl aside on a table, and have kids line up for a relay race.
 Several feet away from the starting place, set out two bowls of fruit that has been cut into cubes.
-The teams will race, one member at a time, to place one of the cubes on the spoon, and carry it back to dump in the bowl.
+The teams will race, one member at a time, to place one of the cubes on the spoon and carry it back to dump in the bowl.
 The spoons are handed off to the next players who will also race to gather another piece of fruit.

 This game is played just like musical chairs, but rather than chairs, leis are spread out on the ground.
-When the music stops, players must sit on the ground, in the circles formed by the leis.
+When the music stops, players must sit on the ground in the circles formed by the leis.